virtru/encrypt-decrypt-demo/README.md

 - Virtru SDK for JavaScript
 - Virtru Auth Widget
-- A Vitru Hosted Key Access Server (KAS)
+- A Virtru Hosted Key Access Server (KAS)
-- A Vitru Hosted Entity Attribute Server (EAS)
+- A Virtru Hosted Entity Attribute Server (EAS)

 ## See it Live